 Eastleigh Borough Council (EBC) is without a Local Plan.
 Its last attempt to agree such a plan was thrown out by the planning inspector in 2014.
 A new plan, which will cover the period to 2036, is now emerging.
-Our aim is to inform the debate to ensure the best outcome:
+Our aim is to ensure EBC adopts a fully evidence-based Local Plan.
+We wish to inform the debate to achieve this outcome.

 - We recognise that as a growing, successful borough, Eastleigh needs to provide thousands of new homes to hard-working people.
 Managed well, developments of this nature could make a significant contribution to the economic, cultural and social fabric of the borough.
 These developments are inevitable, but need to be done right.

 - EBC’s emerging Local Plan identifies two Strategic Growth Options (SGOs), namely options B and C or options D and E, one of which it says must be chosen if the borough is to deliver the 3,350 houses it says it needs beyond the numbers already identified in the plan period.

 - Despite these SGOs being developer-led, we believe that if EBC chooses the right option, the resulting developments could bring widespread benefits across the borough of Eastleigh: (i) they could improve transport links by opening up rail connections between Eastleigh, Fareham and on to Portsmouth; (ii) they could help build stronger communities by creating comfortable homes, including affordable homes, for families and doing so in a manner that integrates these new homes successfully into the borough, building stronger, closer ties between people; and (iii) they could also be managed in a way that minimises environmental impact.
 Eastleigh is fortunate to have some of the finest countryside in South East England and this needs to be carefully preserved.